jshainesantos/jshainesantos/README.md

 ### 🕺 What I do
-What I do is build interactive experiences as a web developer.
+I build interactive experiences as a web developer.
 As a web developer, I don't just code, I create.
 I leverage my programming skills to bring innovative ideas to life.
 Full-stack development allows me to be involved in every aspect of the application, from the initial design concepts to the final implementation.
 I take immense satisfaction in tackling complex problems and bringing them to life through the power of code.

 ### 👩‍💻 Web technologies